25ohms/touchdesigner-codex-mcp/MCP-ARCHITECTURE.md

 ### What is MCP (Model Context Protocol)?

-The Model Context Protocol is a standard for connecting AI assistants (like Claude) with external tools and data sources.
-MCP servers expose functionality through a standardized interface that can be consumed by MCP-compatible clients in VS Code/Codium.
+The Model Context Protocol is a standard for connecting AI assistants (like Codex CLI) with external tools and data sources.
+MCP servers expose functionality through a standardized interface that can be consumed by MCP-compatible clients.

 ### Core Concepts

 - **MCP Server**: A service that exposes tools and resources via the MCP protocol
-- **MCP Client**: An application (like VS Code with Claude) that connects to MCP servers
+- **MCP Client**: An application (like Codex CLI) that connects to MCP servers
 - **Transport**: Communication method (stdio, WebSocket, HTTP)
 - **Tools**: Functions exposed by the server that can be invoked by the client
 - **Resources**: Data sources that can be accessed by the client